MartinJeanne/linkstart-bot/README.md

 ```
 #### Execute main file
     node .
-    (If the previous command doesn't work, try : node main.js)

 ## Invite my bot :
 - Invite it on your server by this link :